sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/what-is-tyk-cloud.md

 ---
 ## Introduction

-This page explains what Tyk Cloud is and how the Tyk SaaS solution makes it easy for you to optimise your platforms in just a few clicks, so that you can manage your APIs seamlessly.
+This page explains what Tyk Cloud is and how the Tyk SaaS solution makes it easy for you to optimize your platforms in just a few clicks, so that you can manage your APIs seamlessly.

 {{< button_left href="https://tyk.io/sign-up/#cloud" color="green" content="Cloud free trial" >}}